inlife/nexrender/README.md

 `nexrender` is a simple, small, carefully designed application with main goal of rendering automation for Adobe After Effects based rendering workflows.

-At this point in time the project is mainly targeted at people at least somewhat comfortable with scripting or development, and that have basic knowledge of js/json language/format and specifications.
+At this point in time the project is mainly targeted at people at least somewhat comfortable with scripting or development, and that have basic knowledge of `javascript` language and `json` formats.

 #### Features